David-Byrne/SADD/docs/report/implementation.md

     stream.filter(track=[hashtag1, hashtag2], async=True)
 ````

 When a new tweet is received, it is checked to make sure it is valid.
-This includes checks such as ensuring it's not in a foreign language (since the classifier is only trained for English text), ensuring it's not from a foreign timezone (since these Tweets are probably just noise and aren't relevant) and ensuring it contains exactly one of the required hashtags (since we can't have a Tweet that expresses both viewpoints).
-If the Tweet is valid, it is sent onwards to the classifier service via a POST request to the clasifier service's REST API.
+This includes checks such as ensuring it's not in a foreign language (since the classifier is only trained for English text), ensuring it's not from a foreign time zone (since these Tweets are probably just noise and aren't relevant) and ensuring it contains exactly one of the required hashtags (since we can't have a Tweet that expresses both viewpoints).
+If the Tweet is valid, it is sent onwards to the classifier service via a POST request to the classifier service's REST API.
 The streamer keeps a thread-pool of workers to send the POST request, to prevent the streamer service from becoming blocked if the classifier is slow to acknowledge the POST request.

 ```` python
 def on_status(self, status):